skorch-dev/skorch/docs/user/save_load.rst

     _ = net.fit(X, y)

-In this run, training started at epoch 11, continue from the end of the first run.
-We created a new checkpoint with ``fn_prefix`` set to ``'from_final'`` to prefix the saved filenames with ``'from_final'`` to make sure this checkpoint does not override the checkpoint from the previous run.
+In this run, training started at epoch 11, continuing from the end of the first run which ended at epoch 10.
+We created a new checkpoint with ``fn_prefix`` set to ``'from_final'`` to prefix the saved filenames with ``'from_final'`` to make sure this checkpoint does not override the validation checkpoint.

 Since our ``MyModule`` class allows ``num_units`` to be adjusted, we can start a new experiment by changing the ``dirname``: